hoffsam/vscode.xpath-copier/README.md

 When you have multiple selections or cursors active, XPath Copier will generate a list of XPaths.
 You can choose whether multiple results are joined with newlines or encoded as a JSON array via the `xpathCopier.multicursorFormat` setting.

-### 🧠 Uses the  LemMinX XML Language Server via Red Hat's XML Extension for Accurate Paths

-XPath Copier relies on VS Code’s document symbol provider (powered by the [Red Hat XML Language Server](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml)) to understand the structure of your document.
-Make sure you have an XML language server installed and running—such as [redhat.vscode‑xml](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml) or another extension that provides XML support.
-If no language server is available the extension will warn you on activation and immediately disable itself.

 ### ⚙️ Configuration

 Settings can be adjusted in your user or workspace settings under the `xpathCopier` namespace: